-- 8.1 Members of the Senior Leadership Team will monitor behaviour incidents, rewards and sanctions and draw conclusions from patterns seen year on year, adjusting protocols accordingly if necessary.
-Analysis will be shared with the Governing Body. - 8.2 Data collected are monitored and reviewed by the Pastoral Leadership Team regularly throughout the year to support interventions and amend practice if deemed necessary. - 8.3 This policy will be reviewed and updated every 2 years. - 8.4 This policy will be shared with parents yearly via the parent bulletin
+8.1 Members of the Senior Leadership Team will monitor behaviour incidents, rewards and

+- 8.2 Data collected are monitored and reviewed by the Pastoral Leadership Team regularly throughout the year to support interventions and amend practice if deemed necessary. - 8.3 This policy will be reviewed and updated every 2 years. - 8.4 This policy will be shared with parents yearly via the parent bulletin